gmceachran/Portfolio/PORTFOLIO_ROADMAP.md

 - ✅ Add your real name, professional photo, and contact details
 - ✅ Update project descriptions with your actual work
 - ✅ Replace placeholder GitHub/email links with your real profiles
-- ⚠️ Add your professional summary and background story
+- ⚠️ Add your professional summary and background story (about section?)

 ### 3. **Project Showcase Enhancement**
-- Replace placeholder projects with your real portfolio pieces
-- Add actual screenshots/demos of your work
-- Include live demo links and GitHub repositories
+- Add live demo links and GitHub repositories
 - Add detailed project descriptions highlighting your role and technical challenges
-- Showcase 3-5 of your best projects with varying complexity

-### 4. **Professional Polish & Design** 🔄 (In Progress)
+### 4. **Professional Polish & Design** ✅ (Complete)
 - ✅ Enhanced mobile responsiveness
 - ✅ Improved header spacing and layout
 - ✅ Added responsive padding for desktop layouts
-- ⚠️ Implement dark/light mode toggle
-- ⚠️ Add smooth animations and transitions
-- ⚠️ Add loading states and error handling
-- ⚠️ Implement proper SEO meta tags
+- ✅ Implemented proper SEO meta tags
-- ⚠️ Add favicon and proper branding
+- ✅ Added favicon and proper branding

 ### 5. **Content Expansion**
-- Add a detailed "About Me" section with your story
+- Add a detailed "About Me" section with your story (about me will have to start pretty simple and be consistantly updated)
 - Include your resume/CV download option
-- Add testimonials or references section
-- Include a blog section or technical writing samples
-- Add a timeline of your professional journey

 ### 6. **Technical Excellence**
-- Add unit tests for components
 - Implement proper TypeScript types throughout
-- Add performance optimizations (lazy loading, image optimization)
-- Ensure accessibility compliance (WCAG guidelines)
-- Add proper error boundaries and logging

 ### 7. **Deployment & Hosting**
-- Set up proper domain and hosting (Vercel, Netlify, etc.)
+- Set up proper domain and hosting, Vercel, Netlify, etc. (doesn't this have to do with git pages, the original plan for hosting?)
-- Configure CI/CD pipeline
-- Add analytics and performance monitoring
-- Set up proper environment variables
-- Ensure production build optimization

 ### 8. **Professional Networking Integration**
 - Add LinkedIn integration
 - Include social media links
-- Add contact form with proper validation
-- Implement newsletter signup (optional)
-- Add professional certifications section

-### 9. **Performance & SEO**
-- Optimize images and assets
-- Implement proper meta descriptions
-- Add structured data for better search results
-- Ensure fast loading times (<3 seconds)
-- Add sitemap and robots.txt

-### 10. **Final Quality Assurance**
+### 9. **Final Quality Assurance**
 - Cross-browser testing
 - Mobile device testing
-- Performance auditing
-- Security review
-- Professional proofreading and content review

 ## Current Status Assessment